Morpho Vault v2

 Morpho Vaults V2 represent a major evolution of the vault concept, transforming them from a simple layer on Morpho Market V1 into a universal gateway to onchain yield.
 They are designed to be protocol-agnostic and future-proof, capable of allocating assets to any protocol, including Morpho Market V1, Morpho Vault V1, and future versions of Morpho.

-While retaining the core principle of simplifying yield generation for passive depositors, Vaults V2 introduce a powerful new architecture centered around Adapters, a more granular ID & Cap System, and a curator-managed Vault Interest Controller (VIC).
+While retaining the core principle of simplifying yield generation for passive depositors, Vaults V2 introduce a powerful new architecture centered around Adapters, a more granular ID & Cap System, and automatic interest accrual through real-time asset reporting.

 The Evolution from V1 to V2